verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] The wounded recognise the wounded
 - [ ] How slow life is, how violent hope is.
 - [ ] I'm half afraid to hope for what I long for
-Man 2: No, that’s what life is for.
+- [ ] I submit my soul to the disaster of loving you Man 2: No, that’s what life is for.
 —The Lift (2000)